-The most common reason why NYC FSBO sellers fail is because they do not comprehensively advertise their listings on the correct websites and local New York City broker database.
+The vast majority of NYC FSBO sellers fail because they do not comprehensively advertise their listings on the correct real estate websites and local New York City broker database, known as RLS.
+Advertising to buyer’s agents by listing in RLS is especially important in NYC since over 75% of the buyer base is represented by buyer brokers.

 Fewer Unrepresented Buyers See the FSBO Listing